 According to Renée, Vickie is an incredibly dedicated Children Incorporated volunteer coordinator.
 She makes sure to check in with sponsored students weekly to find out precisely what they need.
 She also encourages them to write letters to their sponsors so they can feel connected to a caring adult in their lives.

-That communication is so essential for kids because outside of the school environment, sponsors are often the only ones showing the kids they are worthwhile and capable of doing well in life.
+That communication is so essential for kids because outside of the school environment, sponsors are often the only ones showing the kids they are worthwhile and capable of succeeding in life.

 With quite a few students raising themselves and their younger siblings because their parents are absent or unable to care for them, it isn’t surprising that they struggle to do well in school.